marsgui/xslcoverage/README.md

 ## How to produce the coverage data
 Once installed, several scripts are provided.
 What you can do:

+### Using the raw Saxon XSLT wrapper
-1. You can simply call saxon-xslt2, to replace the default saxon-xslt script.
-   It works like the original, except that it creates a trace file containing the raw information of the XSL stylesheet line processed, and for which XML source.
+You can simply call **saxon-xslt2**, to replace the default saxon-xslt script.
+It works like the original, except that it creates a trace file containing the raw information of the XSL stylesheet lines processed, and for which XML source.

+The limitation is that it requires some manual additional steps to exploit the traces later and compute the coverage.

+### Using xslcoverage
+The **xslcoverage** script is the main script to use.
+It contains two
+subcommands:

+`run [options] \<trace\_runner\> _runner__args_`
+:       It call the plugin named _trace\_runner_ in charge to perform some
+        XSLT processing (and maybe other things) and produce the trace files.

+`report [options]`
+:       It builds a coverage report in HTML format from trace files produced by
+        a `run`.

+The two subcommands can be combined but with care.

+### xslcoverage to build coverage traces
+Here are two examples:

-2. Instead, you can also call runcover to run XSLT on your stylesheet(s) and output the trace file in a more consistent way.
+1. Call **xslcoverage** and subcommand `run saxon` to run the saxon wrapper on your stylesheet(s) and output the trace file in a more consistent way.
    It calls the saxon-xslt2 wrapper of saxon, process the stylesheet(s) on your XML document, and it outputs some trace files that can be processed on the fly to compute the coverage, or that can be processed later.
-It produces a tracelog file containing all the necessary data needed for post-processing by xmlcover.
+It produces a tracelog file containing all the necessary data needed for post-processing by the subcommand `report`.

    ```
-   $ runcover --trace-dir=/path/to/traces [saxon options] \
+   $ xslcoverage --trace-dir=/path/to/traces \
-              file.xml stylesheet.xsl
+                 run saxon [saxon options] file.xml stylesheet.xsl
    ...
    Write traces to /path/to/traces/16312223507/trace-0001.xml
    ...